 I also directly supervise the psychotherapy practice of Bryan Leach, LMSW.

 GENDER & SEXUALITY

 Issues around gender identity and sexuality can be complicated and difficult to discuss with a health care provider.
-I am sensitive to these concerns and have experience working with the LGBTQ+ population.
+I am sensitive to these concerns and have experience working with LGBTQ+ individuals.
 I have worked with young adults in both support groups and individual treatment, as well as adults in individual treatment.
-In addition to discussing gender identity and sexuality and their relationship to other mental health concerns or substance use issues, I have experience in exploring these issues specifically in a way that encourages client personal growth and comfort.
-Additionally, I have experience working with clients with HIV/AIDS, and performing pre-operative evaluations for gender affirmation surgeries, as well as any necessary provider communication and/or letter-writing.
+In addition to discussing gender identity and sexuality and their relationship to other mental health concerns or substance use issues, I have experience in exploring these issues specifically in a way that encourages personal growth and comfort.
+Additionally, I have experience working with patients with HIV/AIDS, and am knowledgeable of how these medications may interact with psychiatric medications.
 I am comfortable treating clients of all gender identities and sexual orientations.